 - 8/2: “Miss Sara Moore, an employee at Lasdusky’s People’s store, on Eighth avenue, leaves Monday on an Eastern trip to look at the fashions.”
 8/13: “Miss Sarah Moore, the popular milliner at Lasdusky’s store, Eighth avenue, has returned from the east where she was inspecting fall styles.
 While away Miss Moore combined business with pleasure and spent several days at Atlantic City.
 She was greatly benefitted by the trip and reports a very pleasant time.”

-- 8/13: Skirboll printed the ad at right that he was “positively going to quit business” after ten years!
+- 8/13: Skirboll printed the ad at right to announce that he was “positively going to quit business” after ten years!

 - 8/27: “Joseph Lasdusky, proprietor of the millinery and notion store on Eighth avenue, is home after spending some time in the east purchasing goods.
 While away he combined business with pleasure and spent a few days at Atlantic City.”

 - 8/27: “M. Marks, the Eighth avenue jeweler, is home from a seven weeks’ trip to Germany.
 Mr. Marks purchased a fine line of imported goods while absent and will have them on sale in a short time.”